By: Rob Larose, CEO & President of BioSafe Systems

-What came back was a long list of heavy metals such as mercury and arsenic, as well as organophosphate pesticides that were way above the limits of any superfund site that I had been working on.
-The greenhouse had been there since the 1940s and every pesticide ever sprayed had somehow made its way into the soil.
+What came back was a long list of heavy metals such as mercury and arsenics, as well as organophosphate pesticides that were way above the limits of any superfund site that I had been working on.
+The greenhouse had been there since the 1940’s and every pesticide ever sprayed had somehow made its way into the soil.

 One thing that most people don’t know about the green industry is that when you spray a pesticide, the overspray will find its way to the ground.
 Even though the person applying is protected by a respirator and chemical suit, the pesticide that is being sprayed becomes part of the environment and attaches itself to soil particles that later dry out and become dust.
 These dust particles then float back up into the air where they may be ingested or inhaled by people who later enter the greenhouse to work.